tomchadwin/tom.chadw.in/_posts/2018-09-17-WhereNextForqgis2web.md

     Those of you who follow QGIS closely might have noticed that development of qgis2web has significantly slowed since QGIS 3 was released.
 Is this of concern?
 What next for the plugin?
+description: >
+    Those of you who follow QGIS closely might have noticed that development of qgis2web has significantly slowed since QGIS 3 was released.
+Is this of concern?
+What next for the plugin?
 ---

 # Where next for qgis2web?